michelenzoetoundi/michelenzoetoundi/README.md

 I hold a Bachelor's Degree in Telecoms Engineering with a major in Computer Science and Networks.

-Focusing on Data Science & AI, building skills in Python, R, SQL, mathematics, ML & deep learning to turn data into actionable insights.
+Focusing on Data Science & AI, building skills in Python, R, SQL, mathematics, ML & deep learning to turn data into actionable insights.---

----

 ## 🎯 Goals